 How to Spot Addiction

-Addiction has many sources and mediums, but the signs of a problem are typically standard, often giving concerned and observant family members an opportunity to step in before it’s too late.
+Addiction has many sources and outlets, but the signs of addictive behavior are pretty consistent, often giving concerned and observant family members an opportunity to step in before it’s too late.

 In the case of an alcohol problem, for example, a spouse, sibling, or parent (or even a child) might notice the following habits and behavior from their loved one: